Naseeb09/Naseeb09/README.md

 Skills: C / SQL / PYTHON / JS / HTML / CSS

 - 🔭 I’m currently working on new and fun projects!
-- 🌱 I’m currently learning CS50 from Harvard University.
+- 🌱 I’m currently learning AI and ML
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: khanjariff09@gmail.com